Sunscreens and Staying Safe in Summer | LatestLY

 Young warns against do-it-yourself sunscreens.

 "The thing about these homemade efforts is that you can't test them.
-Formulating a sunscreen is quite a technically tricky job to get it both cosmetically appealing, stable and also protective."
+Formulating a sunscreen is quite a technically tricky job to get it both cosmetically appealing, stable and also protective," he said.

-While most sunscreen chemicals, whether skin-aborbed carbon compounds or physical protectors like zinc are the current gold-standard for SPF, scientists are finding new chemicals in nature.
+While most sunscreen chemicals, whether skin-absorbed carbon compounds or physical protectors like zinc are the current gold standard for SPF, scientists are finding new chemicals in nature.

 Like many pharmaceuticals, chemical compounds evolved by plants, fungi and other animals could be harnessed to provide health benefits.

-"Everything is chemistry," Blackburn said.
+"Everything is chemistry," said Blackburn.
 "If we can understand from a chemical level and a mechanistic perspective what's working, we can actually improve [sunscreen], look to... plants that can provide the same function."

 Edited by: Carla Bleiker